Firstgit0/firstRepo01/myFirstFile.md

-Thhis is the first line.
+Thhi looks like the first line.
 This is the second line.
 This is the third line.
 This is the fourth line.